mfitri-p3/PersonalBudgetManager/README.md

 # PersonalBudgetManager

-A simple program to manage your expenses.
+A simple program to manage your expenses on Windows.
 Developed on the .NET WPF platform using .NET 8.

+> Do note that this is a personal project repository and it is intended for educational purpose.

 ---